 This is timed so that people may be able to attend the West Auckland Remembrance Service at the war memorial near the Pant on the village green at 3.00pm

 15th: 5.00pm EVENWOOD C. of E. PRIMARY SCHOOL

 23rd: 7.00pm HAMSTERLEY VILLAGE HALL

-If anyone would like to get involved then please contact me, Kevin Richardson at firstname.lastname@example.org
+If anyone would like to arrange a screening then please contact me, Kevin Richardson at firstname.lastname@example.org